space-wizards/docs/src/en/proposals/bitterlynx-gnomes.md

  - has a gnome accent that replaces all g letters at the start of words to GN and certain past tence words to GNOMED eg: killed > GNOMED (The captain is GNOMED)
  - weak to blunt, slightly resistant to slash and peircing, and very resistant to burns
  - rooms can be "Gnome proofed" with mouse traps
+ - Gnomes act like a normal garden gnome untill possesed by a ghost player

 ## Gnome Design And intent